Vonage/vonage-node-sdk/packages/messages/README.md

   are present, `apiSecret` is optional.
 * `applicationId` - (optional) The Vonage API Application ID to be used when creating JWTs.
+* `signature` - (optional) [deprecated] An object containg the secret and HASH algroithm to use for signing the request.
 * `privateKey` - (optional) The Private Key to be used when creating JWTs.
 You can specify the key as any of the following:
   * A String containing the path to the key file on disk.